decarv/decarv.github.io/about.md

 profile: true
 ---

-This blog serves as a record of my attempts to use programming to understand and solve problems, and do some really cool stuff!
+This blog serves as a record of my attempts to use programming to understand and solve computer science problems, and of course do some cool stuff.

 {% include footer.html %}